AkshayRamakrishnann/Plant_Disease/README.md

 - **Disease Prediction**: The app provides predictions of potential diseases based on the uploaded images.
 - **Optimized Inference**: The app leverages the OpenVINO toolkit to enhance model inference speed and efficiency.

+### Chatbot Functionality

+The application features a simple chatbot that allows users to interact and ask questions about the predicted plant diseases.
+The chatbot is designed to enhance user experience by providing:

+- **Interactive Q&A**: Users can ask questions related to plant diseases, symptoms, and possible treatments, and the chatbot will respond with relevant information.
+- **User Guidance**: The chatbot can guide users on how to interpret the predictions made by the image classification model, helping them understand the potential severity of the disease and recommended actions.
+- **Integration with Inference**: The chatbot can also provide follow-up questions based on the predictions, making it easier for users to gather more information related to their specific plant health issues.

+By incorporating a chatbot, the application aims to provide a more engaging and informative experience for users, facilitating better decision-making in agricultural practices.

 ## Table of Contents

 - [Installation](#installation)